|Home||Choosing A SCADA Radio Technology||

 ||Design, Test, Then Build It||Radio Study Why?||How to Build it Reliably||Photo Gallry|

 Designing for Reliability and Resilience

-In my home market of South East Florida, I am constantly reminded that hurricane season is the event that separates the good designs from the weak ones.
-My company has earned a good reputation for being mindful to the extreme weather events that seem to be more and more common.
+In our home market of South East Florida, I'm constantly reminded that hurricane season is the event that separates the good designs from the weak ones.
+My company has earned a solid reputation for being mindful to the extreme weather events that seem to be more and more common.
 We can and should design to accommodate this nature of the world we live in.
 We specify antenna structures that have 150 MPH or even 200 MPH wind survival ratings.
-The importance factor of the SCADA system you are building can drive which wind survival rating to construct to.
+The importance factor of the SCADA system you are building should drive which wind survival rating you choose.
 The entire system must be considered to not limit the equipment survival to the weakest link.
 This means the antenna, the coaxial transmission line, the antenna support structure / tower, the RTU cabinet and any other portion of the system that could become damaged in a water or a wind event.
 For example the coaxial cable if not secured could become damaged in a wind event.
 This would most likely take this RTU off the air from reliable communications.